codacy/codacy-pmd/src/main/resources/docs/description/category_java_bestpractices_UnusedFormalParameter.md

 Since: PMD 0.8

 Avoid passing parameters to methods or constructors without actually referencing them in the method body.
+Removing unused formal parameters from public methods could cause a ripple effect through the code base.
+Hence, by default, this rule only considers private methods.
+To include non-private methods, set the `checkAll` property to `true`.

 Example(s):
 ```